21st Annual LA FEMME INTERNATIONAL FILM FESTIVAL Lineup Announced

 Saturday, October 18 will feature a red carpet at 6 p.m. and a 7 p.m. screening of One Stupid Thing, directed by Linda Yellen, written by Yellen and Michael Leeds, and starring Corey Fogelmanis and Siobhan Fallon Hogan.

-On Sunday, October 19, the festival will present Fractured, directed by Mädchen Amick and starring Julia Ormond, Bruce Dern, and Anne Dudek.
+On Sunday, October 19, the festival will present Fractured, directed by Mädchen Amick and starring Julia Ormond, Bruce Dern, Anne Dudek and Elissa Shay, who also served as Executive Producer.
 Produced by Penny Edmiston, Iris Torres, and Chelsey Neders, the event begins with a 2 p.m. red carpet and a 3 p.m. screening followed by Q&A.

 The festival will feature appearances and performances from well-known actors including Billy Zane, Peter Facinelli, Shohreh Aghdashloo, Constance Wu, Kathy Najimy, Jaina Lee Ortiz, Grace Caroline Currey, Emily Rios, LOUIS FERREIRA, and Scottie Thompson.